ccai1/fatality-patrol/README.md

 ## statement of problem

-Return a boolean for the statement: "the maze is navigable, having a legal travel path that is continuous from start to any treasure."
+Return a boolean for the statement: "The maze is navigable, having a legal and continuous travel path that traverses from any start start to any treasure." :D

 ## recursive abstraction